josuerios/gulp-angular-translate-tree-extract/README.md

 Type: `String`
 Default: `""`

-If subfolder is a valid String
+If subfolder is a valid String all key files will be created in a subfolder relative to parent folder